sprucelabsai-community/sprucebot-llm/README.md

 * Adapter Interface to create your own adapters
     * Only support OpenAI models for now (more adapters based on demand)
 * Fully typed
+	* Built in modern Typescript
+	* Fully typed [schema based](https://github.com/sprucelabsai-community/spruce-schema) state management

+## Lexicon

+- `Bot`: This is the abstraction that holds the agent's personality.
+- `Skill`: Describes what the `Bot` is responsible for doing and how to do it (including tool integration).

 ## Getting started